ImChouOWO/ImChouOWO/README.md

 # Hi, I'm Chou
 **I'm a developer from Taiwan**

-Currently studying for a master's degree in Deep Learning at National Kaohsiung University of Science and Technology.
+Master’s student in Deep Learning at National Kaohsiung University of Science and Technology (Expected graduation: 2025).
+-- working as [research and development Engineer] at [Ship And Ocean Industries R&D Center (SOIC)] 2025 Nov. ~ now
 ---

 # My Skill